Metaform/cx-recommendations/doc/ssi/implementation.md

 #### 5.1 A note on VC/VP formats

 Verifiable credentials and presentations are available in two formats, JSON-LD with linked proofs and as JWT.
-While it is theoretically possible to mix-and-match, the EDC IdentityHub will always generate "homogenous" VPs, i.e. all the VCs must be represented in the same format, and the `format` parameter must match that format.
+It is possible to mix-and-match, the EDC IdentityHub will support both formats for VCs and VPs.

-Due to the homogeneity check performed in [query resolver](#43-subtask-identityhub-implement-presentationqueryresolver) it can be guaranteed that all credentials are of the same format.

-However, if the `format` parameter is different from all the VCs' formats, the method would return a failure result.
+The `format` parameter specifies what format the VP should be in.

-> Note 1: Initially, the `cryptoSuite` and `format` parameter will be ignored, and `Jws2020` and `JSON_LD` will be used
+> Note 1: Initially, the `cryptoSuite` and `format` parameter throw a `UnsupportedOperationException` if anything other
-> respectively.
+> than `Jws2020` and `JSON_LD` is passed, respectively.

 ### 6. Connector: Implement VP Validation module

 In EDC we already have a `CredentialsVerifier`, which takes a `DidDocument`.
 This may not be perfectly suitable here, because the input parameter type should be `VerifiablePresentation`.

-In EDC we will implement a class that:
+In EDC, we will implement a class that:

 - performs basic VP validation (proofs) etc. For that, the `CryptoSuite` should be used.
 - for every credential in the VP:
     - validates `subjectId` of every VC: must match the consumer DID ("did the consumer only send their own VCs?")
     - check credential against the revocation list
     - check that issuer is in the list of [allowed issuers](#1-supporting-multiple-trusted-issuers)
     - validates credential properties, i.e. that it contains the required information

 ## The Issuance Flow

 TBD

 ## General implementation tasks

 ### 1. Supporting multiple trusted issuers